-When Rory was just five years old Lorelai and her daughter had already made a pretty comfortable life in Stars Hollow, Connecticut.
-Lorelai was working her way up at the Independence Inn and she was finally making the life she always wanted for her and her daughter.
-Rory was a very smart five year old.
+When Rory was just five years-old, Lorelai and her daughter had already made a pretty comfortable life in Stars Hollow, Connecticut.
+Lorelai was working her way up at the Independence Inn, and she was finally making the life she's always wanted for herself and her daughter.
+Rory was a very smart five year-old.
 She was reading books that you would never see a child her age ever read, but Lorelai encouraged it.
-She wanted her daughter to be who she wanted to be.
-Not like how her parents tried making her be like them.
-For being five years old Rory had become Lorelai's best friend.
-She understood everything her mom told her and she was there for her mom no matter what.
+She wanted her daughter to be who she wanted to be, and not like how her parents tried making her be like them throughout her childhood.
+For just being five years-old, Rory had become Lorelai's best friend.
+She understood everything her mom told her and she was there for no matter what.

 Of course, Rory had a relationship with her father.
 Not as close as Lorelai would want them to be, but close enough.
-One day Christopher came to visit the two in their little town and spend the day with Rory.
-But being Lorelai and Christopher it always ended up turning into something they didn't mean to happen.
-Once Rory fell asleep Chris and Lorelai were hanging out and things started to get heated up.
-Six weeks later Lorelai found out that she was pregnant and Rory would no longer be the only child.
-Lorelai hated herself for making this same mistake again, especially with Chris, but she loved her children, and that was also the day she decided Chris and her would no longer ever be alone ever again.
-She was twenty years-old and it was time to grow up.
+One day, Christopher came to visit the two in their little town and spent the day with Rory.
+But, being Lorelai and Christopher it always ended up turning into something they didn't mean to happen.
+One night Rory fell asleep and Chris and Lorelai were hanging out by themselves.
+Things started to heat up, like they usually would, and six weeks later Lorelai found out that she was pregnant.
+Lorelai couldn't believe she was doing this again, but she did know one thing, she loves her children, and that was also the day she decided she and Chris would no longer be left alone ever again.
+She was twenty years-old, and it was time to grow up.

-In the Summer of July, Lauren Lorelai Gilmore was born.
-Of course she had to keep the name Lorelai going in the family.
-Lauren was a very healthy seven pound little baby and Lorelai fell deeply in love with her just as she did when she first seen Rory.
-Two girls Lorelai thought.
-It was going to be hard, but so much fun.
+In the summer of July, Lauren Lorelai Gilmore was born.
+Lauren was a very healthy seven pound little baby, and Lorelai fell deeply in love with her just as she did when she first laid eyes on Rory.
+Two girls, Lorelai thought.
+It was going to be hard, and yet an adventure.

-It was now the year 2001, and Lorelai and her girls were doing really well for themselves.
-Lorelai was moved up to Manager at the Independence Inn, and was now running everything.
-She was hoping to one day have her own Inn so that was a goal she was looking forward to.
-Rory is fifteen years old and is still as smart as she was when she was five years-old, well, she was smarter of course being though she grew up, but she was learning more and more everyday.
-She was still reading books and even the dictionary which actually kinda freaked Lorelai out, but none-the-less Rory was growing up just as Lorelai wanted her to.
-Lauren is eleven and looking more and more like her sister everyday, but she wasn't quite Rory, and Lorelai noticed that Lauren was growing up to be the complete opposite of her older daughter when Lauren was just two years-old.
-Her daughter was being like herself.
-Lauren was very outspoken unlike Rory and was very carefree.
-But both were very much like their mom in so many ways.
-Lorelai passed down her eating habits which made everyone wonder how in the world these three girls stayed so skinny.
-Rory and Lorelai both were addicted to coffee, and even though Lorelai tells Lauren that she is too young for coffee; she sneaks it in anyway.
-All three talked very very fast, they loved their tv and movies, and they all three couldn't get enough of eachother.
+It's now the year 2001, and Lorelai and her girls are doing really well for themselves.
+Lorelai moved up to manager at the Independence Inn and was now running everything.
+She was hoping to one day have her own inn, so that was one goal she was looking forward to.
+Rory is fifteen and is even smarter than she when she was five.
+She's still reading books, and even the dictionary which actually kind freaked Lorelai out, but none-the-less Rory was growing up just as Lorelai wanted her to.
+Lauren is eleven and looking more and more like her sister everyday, but she wasn't quite Rory.
+Actually, Lorelai noticed that Lauren was growing up to be the complete opposite of her older daughter when Lauren was just two years-old.
+Lauren is very outspoken unlike Rory and was very carefree like her mother.
+But both are very much like their mom in so many ways.

-Luke turns around with an unamused face.
+Luke turns around looking very unamused.
 "How many cups have you had this morning?"
-He asks.

 Luke sighs.
 "You have a problem."